gkresic/gkresic.github.io/_posts/2022-11-23-rolling-release-api.md

 to convert that request into a new form.
 Important: **don't rewrite request URLs** on your reverse proxy, since that will prevent you from detecting those deprecated requests in your application.

-Tracking usage of certain properties from our data model is far more complicated.
+Tracking usage of certain properties from our data model, especially when used in API responses, is far more complicated.
 Since they are used by the client, the only way to detect their usage is by requiring the client to provide that information when making an API request.
-That specification may be purely informational, but it's much more error-proof if you actually return back to the client only properties it explicitly requested.
-This way there will never be any discrepancy between properties that client says it's requesting and what it's actually being read on its side.
-Fortunately, there are
+That specification may be purely informational, but it's much more error-proof if you actually return back to the client data structures that have initialized only the properties that client explicitly requested.
+That way there will never be any discrepancy between properties that client says it's requesting and what it's actually being read on its side and API service will have detailed information on which clients are reading which properties from the data model.
+Fortunately, there are [many](https://graphql.org/#without-versions) [protocols](https://jsonapi.org/format/#fetching-sparse-fieldsets) [already](https://www.odata.org/)
-[many](https://graphql.org/#without-versions)
-[protocols](https://jsonapi.org/format/#fetching-sparse-fieldsets)
-[already](https://www.odata.org/)